farenga/anndl-hw2/README.md

 3. LSTM Seq2Seq + Attention
 4. Dilatated causal CNN + LSTM (WaveNet-style)

-The notebooks referred to their evaluation and comparisons can be found in the [`architectures-evaluation`](architectures-evaluation)  folder.
+They are all listed in the [`models.ipynb`](models.ipynb) notebook and the notebooks referred to their evaluation and comparisons can be found in the
+[`architectures-evaluation`](architectures-evaluation)  folder.

 We have performed multiple tests under different hyperparameters combinations, they can be found in the [`hyperparameters-tuning`](hyperparameters-tuning)  folder.

-After selecting the models that performed better we have trained those architectures on the complete dataset, the notebooks are stored in the  [`final-training`](final-training) folder.
+After selecting the best models we have retrained them on the complete dataset, the notebooks are stored in the  [`final-training`](final-training) folder.